 1. Yoga Mats

 Mats are perfect for performing standing or sitting Yoga postures.
-There are a variety of yoga mats such as rubber and cotton.
-Some are thinner and some are thicker, the cotton ones being the best because they absorb perspiration and keep you from slipping.
+There are a variety of yoga mats, such as rubber and cotton.
+Some are thinner, and some are thicker, the cotton ones being the best because they absorb sweat and keep you from slipping.

 These will help you get a correct alignment regardless of whether or not you are flexible.
 They are perfect for beginners and are often found in various sizes and materials, the most effective and economical being those made with foam.
-The child’s posture or Balasana, for example, may need a block to support the forehead.
+For example, the child’s posture or Balasana may need a block to support the forehead.

 3. Straps